xbeat/Machine-Learning/README.md

 Outliers are data points that significantly differ from other observations in a dataset.
 They can arise due to various reasons such as measurement errors, natural variability, or exceptional cases.
 Identifying and handling outliers is crucial for maintaining data integrity and ensuring accurate analysis results.

+## Explaining Generators in Python with Fibonacci

+Generator Factory Concept

+A generator in Python is a special type of function that allows for lazy evaluation of values, creating elements only when needed.
+Unlike regular functions that return all values at once, generators yield values one at a time, making them memory-efficient for large sequences.

 ## Contrastive Learning with Python

 Introduction to Contrastive Learning